kwboyd/Stay-in-the-Loop/README.md

-# socialmedia
+# Stay in the Loop
-Mobile app that integrates social media APIs
+A mobile app that integrates social media APIs

 ## Instructions
 Visit this project [here](http://kwboyd.com/static/project4).